FAQS

 -

-Unfortunately, tech issues do arise from time to time. we will do everything possible to help you resolve any issues that may arise, but the Simple Practice IT team is just a message away on both the iOS app and desktop platforms.
+Unfortunately, tech issues do arise from time to time.
+I will do everything possible to help you resolve any issues that may arise, but the Simple Practice IT team is just a message away on both the iOS app and desktop platforms.
 If the technical issue cannot be resolved, we will pivot to a phone call.

 -